0422 428 584

 If you’re running compute-intensive operations, this creates both cost implications and potential regulatory exposure around energy consumption.
 Companies with strong ESG commitments will face increasing scrutiny about the sustainability of their AI infrastructure choices.

-The AISI will monitor emerging AI technologies and publish expert assessments.
-This creates a reference standard for what “responsible AI” actually means in practice.
+• Monitor emerging AI technologies and publish expert assessments, creating a reference standard for “responsible AI” in practice

-The institute will recommend legislative amendments and coordinate government action to address AI-related harms.
+• Recommend legislative amendments and coordinate government action on AI-related harms

-It provides guidance to businesses and the public on responsible AI adoption and use.
+• Provide guidance to businesses and the public on responsible AI adoption

-Australia participates in the International Network of AI Safety Institutes, which means AISI standards will increasingly align with UK and US frameworks while maintaining local considerations.
+• Participate in the International Network of AI Safety Institutes, aligning with UK and US frameworks while maintaining local considerations

-Companies that align with AISI standards before they become mandatory requirements will carry a meaningful advantage in procurement and partnership discussions.
-The safety dimension is shifting from a compliance checkbox to a competitive differentiator.
+Companies that align with AISI standards before they become mandatory will carry a meaningful advantage in procurement and partnership discussions.
+Safety is shifting from a compliance checkbox to a competitive differentiator.

 Marketing and operations teams need to think beyond generative AI tools and consider how automated decision-making systems get governed.
 If you’re using AI for personalization, customer segmentation, pricing decisions, or workforce management, you need frameworks for managing how those systems operate.